visstech/YoutubeHarvesting/ReadMe.txt

 5. Key Functional Components
 5.1 Input Module
-Accepts YouTube Channel IDs.
+Accepts YouTube Channel URL.
 Validates the input format.

 5.2 API Integration Module
 Connects to the Google YouTube Data API.
-Fetches channel and video data based on the Channel ID.
+Fetches channel and video data based on the Channel ID for the given YouTube URL.
 Handles API errors and retries for robustness.

 5.3 Data Storage Module